puffetto/spdu/README.md

 But I see you.
 I know that you have you magical ring of SSH keys without passphrase to happiliy jump from one machine to another, I know you have "sudo -i" enabled without a password.
 I know it.
 Don't lie and keep people out of your machines: fucked one, fucked all.

 A second securiy issue is related to the DNS: we allow anyone to update the RRSet "api.pool.domain.tld" as long as it's from 127.0.0.1.
-But you do not give accounts to strangers on production machines... do you?
+But you do not give shell access to strangers on your production machines... do you?

-Well, if you do then have fun setting up authentication for a script updating a DNS server on the same machine; but also remember to secure properly the oplace where th script reads the key as... anything but 600 would put you back in trouble,
+Well, if you do then feel free to have fun setting up authentication for a script updating a DNS server on the same machine; but also remember to secure properly the oplace where the script reads the key as... anything but 600 would put you back in trouble.